brianvanburken/brianvanburken.github.io/_posts/2023-01-03-keep-case-when-replacing-text-in-vim.md

 ---
 layout: post
 title: Keep case when replacing text in Vim using vim-abolish
+extra:
     excerpt: vim-abolish is a plugin that allows users to easily search for and replace text while also providing the option to keep the original case of the text.
 tags:
   - Vim
 ---